 Why is cannabidiol no longer a crime?
 What has changed?
 The problem was that hemp looked and smelled just like its sister plant, marijuana, an infamous plant that people use to get high.
 Therefore, cannabis, like marijuana, was banned in the United States in the 1930s because law enforcement officials and others could not distinguish between the two plants, so they threw the baby away with the water from the bathtub.
 This was only corrected in 2018, when the Farms Act was passed, restoring the legality of hemp.

 In fact, marijuana produces less cannabidiol than hemp.
 And hemp produces a smaller amount of THC (tetrahydrocannabinol), a chemical that causes high.
-As a result, the federal government has determined that cannabidiol is legal if it is 3% or less in each cannabidiol product you purchase.
-You can check this amount with the help of analysis certificates (COA) of independent third-party laboratories issued by cannabidiol manufacturers and sellers.
+You can check THC amount with the help of analysis certificates (COA) of independent third-party laboratories issued by cannabidiol manufacturers and sellers.